deebuls/sa_tool_python/README.md

 duced, which were motivated by industrial users.

 # Code Example
+## Creating the Bipartite Graph from the incidence matrix
 ```python

     B = nx.Graph(name="Example 5.17")
     B.add_nodes_from(['x1', 'x2', 'x3', 'x4', 'x5'], bipartite=0, color='r') # Add the node attribute "bipartite"